aridjayarecipes/cutesrecipes.web.app/content/post/2027-simple-way-to-make-award-winning-soul-fillet-on-leek-cream-bed.md

 - "Heat oil in a large pan over medium heat.
 Add leeks.
 Lower the heat, cook till they are soft"
 - "Add the qine.
 Bubble it up and reduce by half"
 - "Then fold in mustard and cream.
 Take off the heat while you cook fish"
 - "Now place a another pan over high heat.
-When it&#39;s hot add a splash of oil.
+When it's hot add a splash of oil.
 Let it warm for a minute.
 Add fish and cook till golden on each side"
 - "Warm the sauce back for minute.
 Taste season or serve.
 Put some hearbs over it like thyme, rosemarry, etc"
 - "For a colouful presentation you can add lemon weges and lettuce at the base of fillet as shown in picture above"
 categories: